hotwax/inventory-count/README.md

 - To test the app in browser: ionic serve

 https://ionicframework.com/docs/intro/cli
-To install Ionic CLI, follow instructions in the link
+-To install Ionic CLI, follow instructions in the above link

 #### Upload instance specific build